ONLINE PERMITTING AND PLAN REVIEW

 - If your permit is for brand new construction (residential or commercial) and you will be requesting Bryan County water and sewer service, you no longer need to fill out a separate application.
 The Water and Sewer Department will be automatically notified once you submit your building permit application.

-- NEW REQUIREMENT BEGINNING NOVEMBER 1, 2019, the Engineering Department will require all new residential construction to complete the Site Plan Checklist 10.8.19 .
+- NEW REQUIREMENT BEGINNING January 21, 2020, the Engineering Department will require all new residential construction (individual lot) to complete the Final site plan checklist .
 You must complete this form and upload with your permit application.
-Failure to do so will result in your permit application being denied.
-Questions about this checklist: contact Tim Staley at 912-661-0270.
+Failure to do so will result in your permit application being held for processing until the checklist is submitted.
+Additionally, starting January 21, 2020, you will be required to certify the residential lot has been graded in accordance with the approved plans.
+Prior to a Certificate of Occupancy being issued, you must submit the Residential site plan certification.
+Questions about the checklist or certification: contact Tim Staley at 912-661-0270.

 SCHEDULING AN INSPECTION

 Once you have created your account and your permit has been issued, you will be able to schedule and track your inspections online.
 Inspections requested prior to 4:00 p.m., will typically be scheduled for the next day.
 Inspections requested after 4:00 p.m. will be scheduled for the day after next.
 If you schedule an inspection and need to cancel, you must cancel by 7:30 a.m. on the day of inspection or you will be charged a reinspection fee.
 It is also the responsibility of the permittee to insure all documents required for an inspection, e.g., compaction study, termite bond, flood elevation certificate, etc., have been submitted.
 If the required document is not submitted and an inspection is scheduled, the inspector will fail the inspection.
 For additional information, please review the Inspection Schedule August 2019.